Security

 2. In the configuration menu on the left, click Security.

-3. In the main menu, click the Credentials Manager tab.
+3. Navigate to the Credentials Manager tab.

 If the credentials record is already used for any component in the infrastructure, Veeam ONE will display a warning.
 In this case, you need to connect to an infrastructure object with new credentials before deleting current credentials record.

-Adding credentials using Veeam ONE Client
+Adding Credentials in Veeam ONE Client

 To create a new standard credentials record: